sujal011/mobile-mcp/README.md

+## Mobile-Mcp a backend and frontend ui to use mcp tools even in a mobile devices.

 ### How Tool Calling Works in This Implementation
 When a user sends a message through the API, the following process happens: